Fall Drives in the Berkshires

 Northern Berkshires (Williamstown-North Adams-Pittsfield)

-If you’re headed for North Adams and MASS MoCA this fall (FreshGrass Music Festival, September 20-22), take the scenic route.
-Start with the Mohawk Trail (Route 2), which takes you to a hairpin turn at the North Adams line with breathtaking panoramic views of the Hoosac Valley, Mt.
-Greylock, and beyond.
-Stop at the Blue Vista Motor Lodge for eastern-facing views from the highest point on the Trail.
-If you are visiting on October 6, check out the 68th Annual Fall Foliage Parade!
-This year’s theme, Berk Du Soleil: The Greatest Show in North Berkshire, promises to be a spectacular show.
+If you’re headed for North Adams and MASS MoCA (FreshGrass Music Festival, September 19-21), take the scenic route.
+Start on the Mohawk Trail (Route 2), with its dramatic hairpin turn at the North Adams line and breathtaking panoramic views.
+If you’re in the area on October 5, check out the city’s beloved Annual Fall Foliage Parade.
+This year’s cosmic theme, To Northern Berkshire & Beyond, promises to be an extraordinary show!

 From Mt.
-Greylock, head south to Pittsfield’s downtown cultural district to cap off your foliage tour with a stay at Hotel on North.
-Centrally located in the city and the Berkshires, this small boutique hotel is within walking distance to shops, cafes, theater, and the Berkshire Museum.
+Greylock, cap off your northern Berkshire foliage tour with a stay at Hotel on North in Pittsfield’s downtown cultural district.
+Centrally located in the Berkshire’s largest city, this boutique hotel is close to shops, cafes, theater, and the Berkshire Museum.
+Grab a microbrew at Hot Plate Brewing Co., dinner at District Kitchen & Bar, or cocktails at Methuselah Bar and Lounge.
+Hot Harry’s is a local favorite for tacos and takeout.

 Central to Southern Berkshires (Lenox-Stockbridge-Great Barrington)

-Back on the road, head south to Great Barrington’s downtown cultural district for shopping, a delicious meal, or a performance at the Mahaiwe Performing Arts Center.
-For a scenic day hike, drive south to Bartholomew’s Cobble or the Appalachian Trail in Sheffield.
+Back on the road, head south to Great Barrington’s downtown cultural district for shops, restaurants, or a performance at the Mahaiwe Performing Arts Center.
+Drive to Bartholomew’s Cobble or the Appalachian Trail in Sheffield for a scenic day hike.
+For picnic goodies, stop at Guido’s Fresh Marketplace or the Berkshire Food Co-Op (and don’t forget the sweet treats at Robin’s Candy Shop)!

-Wherever you are in the Berkshires this fall, there are comfortable places to stay with farm-to-table restaurants, microbreweries and wineries close by.
+Wherever you are in the Berkshires this fall, there are comfortable places to stay near farm-to-table restaurants, microbreweries and wineries.
 Local orchards and farmer’s markets offer seasonal produce.
 And did we mention the fresh cider donuts at farm stands along the way?

 Find more of what’s happening in the Berkshires this fall here.